lebojo/LeBojo/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on 42 School and a AI Chatbot on Twitch (Cassandra)
+- 🔭 I’m currently working on 42 School and at Infomaniak (as an iOS Developer)
 - 🌱 I’m currently learning SwiftUI and React (Native/JS)
 - 👯 I’m looking to collaborate on games and app creation
 - 💬 Ask me about anything about Video games, and I'm pretty sure I could answer it